Print

 Instructions

 1. Line a small baking sheet with parchment paper.
-Make sure the baking sheet can fit inside your freezer.
+Make sure the baking sheet fits inside your freezer.
 Set aside.

-3. Meanwhile, melt your chocolate.
-Place chocolate in a microwave safe glass mixing bowl.
-Microwave on high for 1 minute and 30 seconds.
-Stir immediately with a spatula to melt any remaining clumps.
-The chocolate should be completely melted and smooth.
-If not, stir in a little coconut oil so you can easily dip the almond butter egg into the chocolate.
-Alternatively, you can create a double broiler and melt the chocolate on your stovetop if you prefer.
-Once the chocolate is completely melted and smooth, set aside to cool off a bit before using.
-If it is burning hot it will melt the filling too much.
+3. Melt the chocolate: Place the chocolate in a microwave-safe glass mixing bowl.
+Microwave on high for 1 minute and 30 seconds, then stir immediately with a spatula to melt any remaining clumps.
+The chocolate should be completely smooth.
+If needed, stir in a small amount of coconut oil to thin it out for easier dipping.
+Alternatively, use a double boiler on the stovetop to melt the chocolate.
+Once fully melted and smooth, let it cool slightly—if it’s too hot, it may melt the filling.

-5. Remove the baking sheet from the freezer.
-Use two forks to dunk each egg in the melted chocolate.
-Allow the chocolate to fully coat all sides of the egg.
-Allow excess chocolate to drip off while holding the egg with the two forks.
-Set each egg on the parchment paper.
+5. Coat with chocolate: Remove the baking sheet from the freezer.
+Use two forks to dunk each egg into the melted chocolate, coating all sides.
+Let any excess chocolate drip off before placing each egg back on the parchment paper.

-7. Store leftovers in an airtight container in your refrigerator for up to 2 weeks.
+7. Storage: Store leftovers in an airtight container in the fridge for up to 2 weeks.
 Enjoy chilled or at room temperature.
-If enjoying from the freezer you might need to wait 5 minutes for them to soften a bit.
+If frozen, allow 5-10 minutes at room temp before eating.

 Notes

 *Stir the nut or seed butter well before using to incorporate the oils evenly.
-Do not use nut or seed butter that has hardened in this recipe..
-Runny almond butter works best here.
+Do not use nut or seed butter that has hardened in this recipe.
+Runny almond butter from a new container works best here.
+I typically use Trader Joe's raw creamy almond butter

 • Prep Time: 10